 So where, exactly, do the fees hide?

-After the purchase begins.
 This is the classic bait-and-switch Grabowski encountered when he booked his airline tickets.
 Travel companies are notorious for engaging in “drip” pricing.
 If you’ve ever booked a room with a mandatory “resort” fee, then you know exactly what I’m talking about.
 The FTC recently cracked down on hotels which engage in these practices, but more needs to be done.
 If you find the price of your product rising after you start the booking process, pull out before you press the “buy” button.
 It’s the only way to send a message to companies that these practices won’t be tolerated.
 (Here’s the best way to buy an airline ticket.)

 Whatever happened to Grabowski?
 He paid to sit next to his wife, but he wasn’t happy about it.
 After all, he’d booked seats in business class, which is supposed to include everything.